Alevism: Republic of Turkey

 According to Eren Sarı, Alevi saw Kemal Atatürk as a Mahdi "savior sent to save them from the Sunni Ottoman yoke".
-However, pogroms against Alevi did not cease after the establishment of Atatürk's republic.
+However, pogroms against Alevi did not cease after the establishment of the Turkish Republic.
 In attacks against leftists in the 1970s, ultranationalists and reactionaries killed many Alevis.
 Malatya in 1978, Maraş in 1979, and Çorum in 1980 witnessed the murder of hundreds of Alevis, the torching of hundreds of homes, and lootings.

 Alevis have been victims of pogroms during both Ottoman times and under the Turkish republic up until the 1993 Sivas massacre.